 Cocaine affects people differently depending on their tolerance and the method in which the drug is consumed.
 The rate of speed and the duration of the psychological effects are dependent on the way in which it is ingested.

 - Snorting: the high is felt within minutes and continues for approximately 30 minutes.

 - Injecting or smoking: effects happen almost instantly, but the high wears off quickly.

-- Oral ingestion: effects happen in a few short minutes and lasts for 20 to 90 minutes (effects are more mild)
+- Oral ingestion: effects happen in a few short minutes and lasts for 20 to 90 minutes (effects are milder)

-The initial high of cocaine if referred to as the “rush.”
+The initial high of cocaine is referred to as the “rush.”
 This intense euphoric high fades within little time, resulting in what’s known as the “crash.”
 Oftentimes, users will seek out more cocaine in order to avoid the crash or to achieve the rush feeling again.
-This cycle leads to the building of a tolerance, and puts the person at an increased risk for addiction.
+This cycle leads to the building of tolerance and puts the person at an increased risk for addiction.

 - Urine: detection up to 14 days after the last use – most common testing method